frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🎯 **Goal** | Unified customer view, compliance-first |
 | ☁️ **Cloud** | Amazon Web Services |

+### 💬 My Experience (How I'd explain it in an interview)

+> *"This was a similar CDP project but built entirely on AWS for a different client.
+The business challenge was the same — fragmented customer data — but this client had strict compliance requirements for SOC2 and GDPR, so governance was a priority from day one.*
+>
+> *For ingestion, I used Lambda functions triggered by EventBridge on a schedule to pull data from ad platforms and CRM systems.
+Real-time events from the website flowed through Kinesis Data Streams, and I configured Kinesis Firehose to automatically deliver and transform the data into S3 in Parquet format.*
+>
+> *The heavy ETL processing ran on AWS Glue with Spark jobs.
+I designed the data lake with a Bronze/Silver/Gold architecture in S3 — raw data in Bronze, cleaned data in Silver, and business-ready aggregations in Gold.
+For the identity resolution at scale, I spun up EMR clusters with custom Spark jobs to match entities across millions of records.*
+>
+> *The warehouse layer used Redshift Serverless, which was great for cost optimization since we only paid for actual queries.
+I also set up Redshift Spectrum to query the S3 data lake directly without moving data around.
+Lake Formation handled all the access control and made GDPR compliance much easier — I could grant column-level permissions and track data lineage.*
+>
+> *The orchestration ran on MWAA (Managed Airflow), and for activation, we used SageMaker to train and deploy ML models that fed predictions back to the ad platforms.
+We processed over 50 million events daily with sub-second latency."*

 ### 🏗️ Architecture

 ```